iamnobodywhoareyou/litclock/README.md

 as well as borrowed some ideas from the Rainmeter Skin Ageo - https://www.deviantart.com/apexxx-sensei/art/Ageo-788359446

 P.S.
-This is my very first project in Rainmeter as well as Lua so feel free to suggest an improvements! :)![Screenshot (2192)]
+This is my very first project in Rainmeter as well as Lua so feel free to suggest an improvements! :)